moichim/labir/packages/embed/README.md

 There are 3 types of available webcomponents:

-1. **top-level applications** which includes the entire functionality in a single element
+1. **top-level applications** which bundle the entire functionality into a single HTML element
 2. **provider elements** mirrors core hierarchy from @labir/core
 3. **control elememts** displays the visible UI